gibus/SpreadRevolutionaryDate/README.md

 ### acab

-Instead of spreading the current date and time, pretend that decimal time is 1:31:20 (which corresponds to 03:08:56 Paris time, in sexagesimal scale used by common Anglo-Babylonian Time).
+Instead of spreading the current date and time, pretend that decimal time is 1:31:20 (which corresponds to 03:08:56 UTC, 04:08:56 Paris winter time, or 05:08:56 Paris summer time, in sexagesimal scale used by common Anglo-Babylonian Time).

 ### twitter _DEPRECATED_